MobileROS/MobileROS/Readme.md

 ### Setting up the Wireless Communication Layer

-WirelessROS requires a cellular communication layer for full functionality.
+MobileROS requires a cellular communication layer for full functionality.
 Follow these steps to install and configure the mobile communication stack:

 ```bash
 # Clone the communication layer repository